 Whole family sizing will hit Jordan Brand stores this Saturday, August 4th, 2018.
 For fans of this colorway, good luck.
 This may be the easiest cop of this famous colorway so far.

 adidas Yeezy V2 Cream hoarders are happy that this new V2 colorway was not a re-release as earlier pics show close hues to the cream release.
-There were somehow a little bit drop of its market price but that was stopped soon enough when it was revealed a few days ago that this new colorway is not cream but Butter.
-Earlier some sneak pics revealed with a slightly tan laces thus having it dubbed as the peanut butter colorway.
-But new samples seen are now having light yellowish tint on the laces and tabs making it appear close to butter.
-The SPLY-350 branding is so subtle and hardly noticeable as it seems to blend with the same tone on the upper.
-Set to release in June so keep posted for more updates on this colorway.
+Resell price did drop off the market price but the slope was stopped soon enough when this Butter colorway was revealed.
+Earlier some leaked pics revealed a slightly tan hue on the laces (which could be photoshopped samples) thus was getting dubbed as the peanut butter colorway.
+But after actual samples were seen are having light yellowish tint on the laces and tabs making it appear close to the color of your yellow breakfast butter.
+The SPLY-350 branding is so subtle and hardly noticeable as it seems to blend with the same butter tone on the upper.

 We saw this unboxed by Justin Timberlake and samples rocked by Travis Scott himself.
 This exclusive pair comes with suede upper in almost powder blue color.
 Paint splatters on the black lace locks, comes in the box with black laces, heel tab and a contrasting red inner lining.
 The usual painted midsoles are in white.
 The Jordan 4 air bubble remains on the model’s signature at the heel sole. the black outsole completes the contrasting combinations.
 These color combination reflects NFL franchise Houston Oilers, now known as the Tennessee Titans.
 The Jumpman branding in embroidered silver on the tongue, while the Cactus Jack branding is evident behind the heel.
 For now, this is a very limited release and you can grab a pair locally in the US in a few Footaction stores in the country.
 Nike will carry some pairs online during release day.